Since Horizon Cloud version 17.2 it’s mandatory (*) to configure an RDSH maintenance schedule for RDSH farms.

 If you change the Image, the RDSH farm rebuild process will start immediately.
 There is currently no way to schedule this in the RDSH maintenance cycle.
 Please be sure to perform this activity outside business hours.

 VMware has made it very easy to configure and implement the RDSH maintenance in Horizon Cloud.
-The maintenance is mandatory, so you must really think about what you need to configure before you do anything.
+The maintenance schedule is mandatory (*) so you must really think about what you need to configure before you do anything.
 Document (design) these steps and most importantly; discuss the options and agree with your customer before you implement anything.